dart-lang/site-www/src/_guides/language/language-tour.md

 }
 ```

 ## Callable classes

 To allow an instance of your Dart class to be called like a function,
 implement the `call()` method.

+The `call()` method allows any class that defines it to emulate a function.
+This method supports the same functionality as normal [functions](#functions)
+such as parameters and return types.

-In the following example, the `WannabeFunction` class defines a call() function
+In the following example, the `WannabeFunction` class defines a `call()` function
 that takes three strings and concatenates them, separating each with a space,
 and appending an exclamation.
 Click **Run** to execute the code.